archfan7411/discord-ai-bot/README.md

 The `num_epochs` can be configured as needed to refine the model.
 I used a value of 15.

 When training is complete, a file `textgenrnn_weights.hdf5` will be created.
 Set the bot token properly and you're good to go!

+You can also adjust the `temperature` kwarg within the generate function between 0 and 1.0; values near 0 will stick closer to the original source, whereas values closer to 1.0 will be more creative.